Process-Point-Technologies-Corporation/vlm-ppe-analysis-toolkit/README.md

 - To run the toolkit using Ollama, run [ppe-analysis-ollama.ipynb](notebooks/ppe-analysis-ollama.ipynb) notebook.Further steps are mentioned int he notebook itself.
 - To run the toolkit for Ovis1.6-Gemma2-9B model, run the [ppe-analysis-ovis16-gemma2-9b.py](src/ppe-analysis-ovis16-gemma2-9b.py).
 Further details are mentioned in the python file itself.
+- To run the toolkit for Qwen2-VL-7B model, run the [ppe-analysis-qwen2-vl-7b.py](src/ppe-analysis-qwen2-vl-7b.py).
+Further details are mentioned in the python file itself.

+_Note: We have not generated result for Qwen2 on all the images.
+We have executed it for 1 image.
+As the VLM is huge, it was taking lot of time to generate results._

 ## Explore the project